jangel01/CPSC449-Backend-Midterm-Project/README.md

+CPSC 449 - Web Back End Engineering
-# 449-project
+# Group Mmembers
-Group Members: Daniel Chen Wu, Jason Angel, Douglas Villalobos
+Daniel Chen Wu, Jason Angel, Douglas Villalobos

 # How to use
 1. Clone/pull latest version of repository to your computer